peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Return Value:</b>

-The number 0 if both objects have the same value (ignoring their signs), or -1 if this object is less than the other value (ignoring their signs), or 1 if this object is greater (ignoring their signs).
+The number 0 if both objects have the same value (ignoring their signs), or -1 if this object is less than the other value (ignoring their signs), or 1 if this object is greater (ignoring their signs).This implementation returns a positive number if "other" is null, to conform to the .NET definition of CompareTo.
+This is the case even in the Java version of this library, for consistency's sake, even though implementations of  `Comparable.compareTo()`  in Java ought to throw an exception if they receive a null argument rather than treating null as less or greater than any object.

 <a id="CompareToTotalMagnitude_PeterO_Numbers_EDecimal_PeterO_Numbers_EContext"></a>
 ### CompareToTotalMagnitude